 How much money would be need to put in the bank so by the end of 1 year we’d have $10?
 This is what’s called the Present Value of some amount and it depends on the interest rate the bank is paying, like so:

-For a 5% interest rate, we’d need to put $9.52 in the bank today to have $10 in a year.
+C is the cashflow, i the interest rate and t the number of compounding periods between now and the time of C. That is, for a 5% interest rate, we’d need to put $9.52 in the bank today to have $10 in a year.
 Moving future amounts to their present value is called discounting.

 When evaluating alternative projects in which to invest, companies consider an Opportunity Cost in place of an interest rate.
 It represents what’s not earned as a consequence of investing in something else.
 If a company usually gets a 15% return on its projects, then that’s the opportunity cost against which an alternative project should be compared to.